 VMware recommends using a dedicated configuration file for each management cluster, with configuration settings specific to a single infrastructure.

-After you have created or updated the cluster configuration file, you deploy a management cluster by running the
+After you have created or updated the cluster configuration file and downloaded the most recent BOM, you can deploy a management cluster by running the

 tanzu management-cluster create --file CONFIG-FILE command, where

 CONFIG-FILE is the name of the configuration file.
 If your configuration file is the default

 tanzu management-cluster create command takes time to complete.
 While

 tanzu management-cluster create is running, do not run additional invocations of